vistuleB/wly/writerly/README.md

             style=background:red

             Hello world.
 The 'li'
-            to which I, this paragraph belongs, is the granchild of 'SomeTag', and the child of 'ol'.
+            to which I, this paragraph, belongs, is the granchild of 'SomeTag', and the child of 'ol'.

         |> li
             This text does not parse as a
-            key-value pair, though it direclt follows
+            key-value pair, though it directly follows
             a tag; so it will become the
             first paragraph child this node.